leynos/lag-complexity/docs/lag-complexity-function-design.md

-The Logic-Augmented Generation (LAG) paradigm offers a principled alternative to address these shortcomings.3 Inspired by Cartesian principles of methodical problem-solving, LAG introduces a "reasoning-first" pipeline that prioritizes systematic question decomposition and dependency-aware resolution over immediate, brute-force retrieval.4 This approach represents a significant architectural shift, moving from purely semantic pattern matching toward a more
+The Logic-Augmented Generation (LAG) paradigm offers a principled alternative to address these shortcomings.3 Inspired by Cartesian principles of methodical problem-solving, LAG introduces a "reasoning-first" pipeline that prioritises systematic question decomposition and dependency-aware resolution over immediate, brute-force retrieval.4 This approach represents a significant architectural shift, moving from purely semantic pattern matching toward a more